intel/media-driver/README.md

 ## Building

 1. Build and install libva master
+2. Build and install gmmlib master
-2. Get media repo and format the workspace folder as below (suggest the workspace to be a dedicated one for media driver build):
+3. Get media repo and format the workspace folder as below (suggest the workspace to be a dedicated one for media driver build):
 ```
 <workspace>
     |- media-driver
 ```
-3.
+4.
 ```
 $ mkdir <workspace>/build_media
 ```
-4.
+5.
 ```
 $ cd <workspace>/build_media
 ```
-5.
+6.
 ```
 $ cmake ../media-driver
 ```
-6.
+7.
 ```
 $ make -j8
 ```